 The student loan default rate at UC Santa Cruz is 2.9%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-Location of University of California - Santa Cruz
+Get more details about the location of University of California - Santa Cruz.

 Contact details for UC Santa Cruz are given below.